 (American, born 1959)

-Born in Pennsylvania, Eisenhour served in the Army for four years before training as a fabricator for a foundry in Virginia.
-He moved to Washington State in 1992 to join Riverdog Fine Arts Foundry in Chimacum, Washington, on the Olympic Peninsula.
+Born in Pennsylvania, Eisenhour served in the U.S. Army for four years before training as a fabricator for a foundry in Virginia state.
+He moved to Washington state in 1992 to join Riverdog Fine Arts Foundry in Chimacum, on the Olympic Peninsula.